Abinger Roughs winter walk

 Enjoy the view west from sunset seat.
 The farm nearby is Hackhurst Farm and you can look up onto Hackhurst Down and Kingswood.

-Continue on and follow the waymarked posts and along the ‘Mayor’s path’.
+Continue to follow the signs for the Nature Trail along the ‘Mayor’s path’.
 See the rhododendrons which were planted years ago to form a wilderness garden by Thomas Farrer, who owned the Roughs in the late 19th century.
+Follow the path through the rhododedrons until you come out into a wider more open area.

 On 19 July 1873 Samuel Wilberforce, the Bishop of Winchester, tragically fell from his horse whilst journeying across the Roughs.
 His family erected this granite memorial where he fell near Leasers Barn (the 16th-century farm building near the monument where sheep used to be lambed).